jeannotlapin/rfc6189bis/draft-zrtp-pq.md

 ~~~~~~~~~~
 {: #FigFragmentedMessage title="Fragmented Message Packet Format"}

-This format is clearly identifiable as non-RTP due to the first two bits being zero, which looks like RTP version 0, which is not a valid RTP version number.
-It is clearly distinguishable from STUN since the Magic Cookies are different.
-The 12 unused bits are set to zero and MUST be ignored when received.
-In early versions of this spec, ZRTP messages were encapsulated in RTP header extensions, which made ZRTP an eponymous variant of RTP.
-In later versions, the packet format changed to make it syntactically distinguishable from RTP.
-A fragmented message is identified by the third bit being set to 1 instead of 0.
+{{RFC7983}} section 7 reserves for the ZRTP packet format the values 16 to 19 on the first byte to clearly distinguish ZRTP packets from STUN, DTLS, TURN or RTP/RTCP packets.
+Values 16 and 17 are used to distinguish fragmented and non-fragmented messages.
+The 8 unused bits are set to zero and MUST be ignored when received.
+Previous version of ZRTP non supporting the message fragmentation will simply discard the fragmented message as invalid.

 * The Sequence Number is a count that is incremented for each ZRTP packet sent.
 The count is initialized to a random value.
 This is useful in estimating ZRTP packet loss and also detecting when ZRTP packets arrive out of sequence.